shaloo/docs.arcana/docs/concepts/usage_metrics.md

 !!! note "Mainnet Usage"

-      The number of logged-in users is tracked separately for the 'Testnet' and 'Mainnet' application profiles.
-Arcana Testnet usage is not billed.
+      The number of logged-in users is tracked separately for the 'Testnet' and 'Mainnet' application profiles. {{config.extra.arcana.company_name}} Testnet usage is not billed.